 Comprehensive information about visa applications, student work rights and restrictions, health requirements and much more can be found on the Department of Home Affairs website.

-OSHC is insurance to assist international students meet the costs of medical and hospital care that they may need while in Australia.
+OSHC is insurance to assist international students to meet the costs of medical and hospital care that they may need while in Australia.

 As an international student, it is a condition of your student visa that you have OSHC for the entire duration of your stay in Australia.

 Exceptions to this requirement only apply where the Department of Home Affairs (the Department) recognises a suitable alternative health cover arrangement.
 This includes Swedish and Norwegian students who have health cover with the approved home government insurer.

 “Dual or Multi Family” Overseas Student Health Cover provided by Allianz Partners must be arranged if you intend to travel to Australia with your family members as dependents on your student visa.

 Students who do not arrive in Australia on a student visa will not be covered by OSHC until they have obtained a student visa.